howdyband/makerteens/money.md

 **TOOLS** (est. $19,000)*
 To complile the cost of tools, I received input from the Talent City bus project, the KCC construction expansion, and the skoolie.com threads.
-The total power cost of power tools is estimated to be $15,000.
+The total cost of power tools is estimated to be $15,000.
 This will allow 16 students to share 2 or 3 battery powered tools of the same type, as well have access to a table saw, welder, and other shared power tools.
 The total cost of hand tools is estimated to be $4000.
 This includes such items as clamps, hammers, pliers, files, chisels, and consumables such as sand paper, and blades.
 Also included is safety gear such as hard hats, glasses, gloves, knee pads, dust masks, and hearing protection.

 **SPACE** (cost unknown)